ASHISHKHOPADE-DEVOPS/-Simplyjet/README.md

 This will create:

-VPC: Virtual Private Cloud for secure networking.
+1]VPC: Virtual Private Cloud for secure networking.
-EKS: Kubernetes cluster to host your workloads.
+2]EKS: Kubernetes cluster to host your workloads.
-Subnets: Public and private subnets within the VPC.
+3]Subnets: Public and private subnets within the VPC.

 Step 4: Configure kubectl to Access EKS